hazelgrove/hazel/README.md

     system  C system  System compiler (4.02.1)
     ```

     The `C` marks the current compiler.
 Here version 4.02.1 is installed.
 We can see that a more recent version is available (4.04.2).
 So we will install it with `opam switch 4.04.2`.
 This won't remove the system compiler as `opam` will install the files in your `.opam` directory.
-Hazel requires OCaml 4.04.2+.
-Note that Reason may not be supported for OCaml 4.05 or above.
+Hazel requires OCaml 4.04 at the moment.
+Version 4.05 does not currently work, because we are currently using Reason 2.

     The following command switches out the current compiler with the newly installed one and sets up your path to use it permanently.

     ```sh